"The voices of the characters in his novels never drop a note."

 Mark's award winning short fiction has won him prizes and commendations at North London Literature Festival, Dartmoor Literature Festival and Otley Word Feast.
 Mark also won the prestigious open mic competition at Ilkley Literature Festival both in 2014 and 2015.

 Mark features regularly as a guest compere at literature festivals and also runs WORD CLUB, a critically acclaimed spoken word night, with his partner, Gill Lambert at The Chemic Tavern in Leeds.
-Mark and Gill also run monthly seminars and workshops at The Chemic Tavern and host a monthly poetry radio show, WORD CLUB RADIO.
+Mark and Gill also run monthly seminars and workshops at The Chemic Tavern and host a monthly poetry radio show, WORD CLUB: The Sunday Sessions.
 WORD CLUB has been a founding creative partner of the Poetry at the Parsonage Festival, an annual event at The Bronte Parsonage in Haworth, West Yorkshire, since its inception in 2016.
 Mark is also a director and a managing editor at Half Moon Books at www.owfpress.com.
 To book Mark for a performance or to compere, or to obtain information regarding workshops, please email him at email@example.com.